 In a short story such as this, I can only share the highlights.
 Thus, I have chosen events, experiences and people Evelyn spoke about most often.

-Her second appointment, Aircraftwoman, was a hands-on signals and maintenance role at the RAAF Number 21 Operational Base in Rockhampton.
-Here she had to learn a whole lot of new skills and procedures, which once again she did without difficulty.
+Her second appointment, again as Clerk Signals, was to the RAAF Number 21 Operational Base at Rockhampton.
+Here she had to learn a lot of new skills and procedures, which once again she did without difficulty.
 She spent about 12 months in this position.
-In both of these roles, Evelyn demonstrated a strong sense of duty, and commitment, to whatever task she was given, and her self-confidence grew along with her achievements.
-In the photograph below, the WAAAFs are pictured in front of an Avro Lancaster (a bomber craft).
+In each of these appointments, Evelyn demonstrated a strong sense of duty, and commitment, to whatever task she was given, and her self-confidence grew along with her achievements.
+In the photograph below, the WAAAF servicewomen based at Rockhampton pose in front of an Avro Lancaster (a bomber craft).
 Evelyn is pictured standing, second from the left.

 On 5th September 1944, Bill and Evelyn announced their engagement.
-Given that she was to be married, Evelyn applied for a discharge from the WAAAF on compassionate grounds.
-Her application was approved and she was discharged on 2nd March 1945, just 3 weeks before her wedding.
+Given her impending marriage, Evelyn applied for a discharge from the WAAAF.
+Her application was approved on compassionate grounds and she was discharged on 2nd March 1945, just 3 weeks before her wedding.
 She was 29 years old.

 This brought to an end the most exciting, rich and educative chapter of Evelyn’s young life.